 This can help your baby feel more secure and can also help to prevent them from scratching themselves with their nails.

-There are many ways to swaddle your baby, but the most important thing is to make sure that the blanket is not too tight.
+There are many ways to swaddle your baby, but the most important thing is to make sure that the baby blanket is not too tight.

 You should also leave enough room for your baby to move their hips and legs so that they don't become uncomfortable.